Contrast-Security-OSS/azure-aks-example/README.md

 # Microsoft AKS - Contrast Security Example

-The code in this github repository integrates a Contrast Security agent with an application being deployed to a Microsoft AKS cluster.
+The code in this github repository gives a step-by-step instruction on how to integrate a Contrast Security agent with an application being deployed to a Microsoft AKS cluster.

 ![Contrast AKS Integration Example](/images/aks-blog-pic1-2.png)